softsideoftech/content/pages/already-knowing.md

 > _Why would employees need an incentive to refer people in such a wonderful place?
 They would be helping both their friends and the company at the same time!
 Adding money to the mix would dirty our pristine waters._

-I had read all these articles and books that touched on _intrinsic motivation_ over the last few years.
-I was convinced that a referral bonus would detract from peoples's natural drive to invite their friends to join them at the company.
+I had read all these articles and books that touched on _intrinsic motivation_.
+The motivation gurus were all quite negative on bonuses.
+So I believed a referral bonus would kill peoples' natural drive to invite their friends to the company.

 My fantasy was threatened, so decided I would make a stand.

-Shortly after I heard the exec make the "referral bonus" comment, I pulled him aside and asked if we could hold off implementing his idea by a week.
+Soon after the exec made the "referral bonus" comment, I pulled him aside.
+I asked him if we could hold off implementing his idea by a week.
 I wanted to have a wider conversation about it first.
+I intended to talk about motivation.

 _This was maybe my fifth day at the company._

 As a gesture of goodwill, he agreed.
 He directed me to Bryce, who had also just joined the company.
 She was going to run recruiting and setting up the referral bonus was her first project.

-With some nerves and excitement, I went over to Bryce and asked to schedule a meeting with her to talk about the referral bonus.
+With nerves and excitement, I went over to Bryce to schedule a meeting with her about the referral bonus.
 I was sure that if I could only explain to her how intrinsic motivation works, she would come around.
 She didn't even need to fully buy-in.
-She just needed to hold off long enough to see for herself.
+She only needed to hold off long enough to see for herself.

 > _It's hard for me to believe that I could have been that naive._